DAMcraft/damcraft.de/blog_posts/exposing-the-cuii.md

 While they never responded, the domain was quietly unblocked soon after.

 This was not an isolated case.
-Upon reviewing the blocked domains, I found that 41 out of 122 were wrongfully blocked—over one-third!
+Upon reviewing the blocked domains, I found that 41 out of 122 were wrongfully blocked-over one-third!
 News outlets like Netzpolitik.org reported on this[^11], forcing the CUII to lift many wrongful blocks[^12].

 ---